-Where to put those keys when you get home?
 Does each of your family members have a place where the house keys and the car keys go and no one tells the other where that spot is?
 Well, that’s how it is at my house.
 We have never had a central spot for all the keys, so a DIY sign design for them was in order.
-In this “Dress Your Nest” DIY sign tutorial I will show you to make a hand lettered looking sign on your piece of wood and how to transfer lettering onto wood without a stencil.
+Follow along and I will show you the easiest way to transfer lettering onto wood.
+You can make a hand lettered looking sign on your piece of wood and transfer lettering onto wood without a stencil.
 Stay tuned, there is a bonus for you at the end!!

 1. You will want to make sure it is fairly smooth with not too many knots on it (especially where the wording with be transferred onto).
 Take some acrylic craft paint (dollar store find!) in your chosen colour and (not too meticulously) paint your piece of wood.
 Try not to go right to the edge with the paint as this gives the piece a more “authentically worn” look.

 2. Once the paint is dry take sandpaper and smooth the surface more until some of the wood grain peeks through the paint.
 You are now ready for the lettering part.

 3. First, figure out the word or short phrase you would like to put on your board.
 It could be “home” or “keys”.
 I chose “nest”.
 I like nest as it represents what home is and I like birds as well.